Examples for giving negative feedback to your manager

 Keep records before & after

-It’s never a bad idea to have receipts, especially if your feedback session involves something serious.
+Having receipts is never a bad idea, especially if your feedback session involves something serious.
 Screenshots of Slack messages that didn’t sit well with you can come in handy if your side of the story is ever contested.
 In general, the more information you have to make your case, the harder it is for your manager to dismiss it.

-Keeping records isn’t an act of aggression, it’s just a way to make sure you’re covered in case your claims are called into question.
+Keeping records isn’t an act of aggression; it’s just a way to ensure coverage in case your claims are questioned.
 It can happen even among friends.

 “You never returned the DVD you borrowed from me.”